-This past year we have definitely seen chalkboard styles trending… and of course everyone loves a pretty mason jar – so today we’ve combined the two!
-Here in our first “12 Months of Martha” post for 2014, we are sharing a super easy technique to achieve a distressed chalkboard mason jar look – which would add the perfect rustic look to your wedding decor!
+This past year we have definitely seen chalkboard styles trending… and of course everyone loves a pretty mason jar – so today I’ve combined the two!
+Here in our first “12 Months of Martha” post for 2014, I’m sharing a super easy technique to achieve a Distressed chalkboard mason jar look – which would add the perfect rustic look to your wedding decor!
 For those of you who might not have heard of the #12MonthsofMartha program; the MSC Editors send their favorite crafty bloggers a box full of fun goodies every month and we get to create something with the ingredients… it’s a blast!

 - Martha Stewart Crafts chalkboard paint (blue, green, and clear)